shxziia/Deployment-and-Integration-of-Wazuh-SIEM-/README.md

 <img width="1913" height="342" alt="image" src="https://github.com/user-attachments/assets/37448afd-5730-4b30-930c-2d49bf95c82c" />

-Wazuh SIEM captured authentication failures and successful priveledge elevation events which demonstrates visibility across multiple stages of an attack cycle.
-This includes credential guessing, successful access and escalation to root priveledges.
+Wazuh SIEM captured authentication failures and successful privilege elevation events which demonstrates visibility across multiple stages of an attack cycle.
+This includes credential guessing, successful access and escalation to root privileges.

 ### Multi-Event Security Investigation

-To investigate the security events we selected the alerts from Wazuh SIEM dashboard and expanded them to analyze them in detail.
+To investigate the security events, we selected the alerts from Wazuh SIEM dashboard and expanded them to analyse them in detail.
 The alerts provide forensic key information such as the source of the event, the target machine, the timestamp, the rule ID, and the assigned severity level.

 Alert Details Expanded (Logon Failure):